-Immunization waivers for medical or religious reasons must have documentation from the licensed independent practitioner.
+Immunization waivers for medical or religious reasons must have documentation from the licensed independent practitioner or an endorsement from an authorized religious authority of the religion respectively.
+Waivers must indicate the immunizations on the documentation.
+Medical waivers for immunizations are only valid for 1 year.
 Children/youth will be excluded from childcare in the event of an outbreak of a vaccine preventable disease.

-Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children sixth (6th) grade and under.
+Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children fifth (5th) grade and under.
 If a current health assessment/sports physical statement is not available at registration, it is to be completed within 30 days of enrollment.
-Health Assessments/Sports Physical Statements are good for three (3) years, as long as the child does not have any major health status changes.
+Health Assessments are good for three (3) years, as long as the child does not have any major health status changes.
+Health Assessments require a yearly re-certification.
+Sports Physicals are valid for 1 year but can be re-certified to meet the Health Assessment requirement.

 Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and parent within one year.
-Children/youth participating only in the middle school/teen program and SKIES Unlimited programs are exempt from this requirement.
+Youth participating only in the middle school/teen program are exempt from this requirement.
 TriCare or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.